fortalbrz/gardenino/README.md

  - turn on/off watering with local push button (optional, use config flags)

+### Plain Arduino Nano and WiFi?

 However, Arduino Nano is not easy integrated with Wifi (I could have used a NodeMCU instead, but I already got this Nano and plain ESP-01 module...
 And after all, what's the fun? kkk).

-To solve this issue, I made a sketch apart to be flashed on the ESP8266-01 module (*esp8266-01.ino*) (using board "Generic ESP8266 Module"), using the USB serial adapter CH340g.
-The ESP-01 should communicate with Home Assistant using MQTT and act as bridge (like "man-in-the-middle") to Arduino Nano using plain serial communication.
+To solve this issue, I made a sketch apart to be flashed on the *ESP8266-01* module ([esp8266-01.ino](https://github.com/fortalbrz/gardenino/blob/main/nano%2Besp01/esp8266-01/esp8266-01.ino))
+(using board "*Generic ESP8266 Module*").
+The ESP-01 should communicate with Home Assistant using MQTT and act as bridge (like "*man-in-the-middle*") to Arduino
+Nano using plain serial communication.